 Type Hints

 In Python 3.5, type hints were introduced as a means for adding type information.
-Starting with Python 3.9, many of these types are available as built-ins, so they no longer require importing from the typing
+Starting with Python 3.9, many of these types are available as built-ins, so you no longer need to import them from the typing

 module.
 This page assumes you are using Python 3.9+.

-The biggest benefit of using type annotations is as a means to document code.
-They are particularly helpful with complex data structures, for example, making a list of tuples.
+The primary benefit of using type annotations is to document your code and catch potential bugs early.
+They are particularly helpful with complex data structures, for example, when making a list of tuples.

 my_list_of_tuples: list[tuple[str, int]] = []